 The result of all these steps is a highly complex and often sensitive chain.
 On top of the general need to track temperature, some foods may be particularly sensitive to chilling or other factors.
 When each type of asset must be carefully and specifically cared for, it becomes crucial that temperature and environment tracking operates at full efficiency 24/7.
 This means automation from beginning to end.
 Whether you're in pharmaceuticals or agriculture, cold chain technology needs an upgrade.

-Common tools in the cold chain range from refrigerated trucks to smart tracking solutions.
+Common tools in the cold chain range from refrigerated trucks to smart tracking solutions such as refrigerated asset tracking systems.
 The first step is the mobile refrigeration unit.
 No matter what the goods are, they are always on the way to their next destination or the end-use site.
 This means there are always several tools in use.
 Mobile refrigeration was first put to use in the 1940s.
 Now, there are trucks, warehouses, and ships all designed to keep goods at the correct temperature.
 On top of this, properly insulated packaging keeps smaller units well controlled.
 These might include thermal blankets, vacuum insulated panels, vacuum flasks, or other insulators.

 While these refrigerated units are much like the bread-and-butter of cold chain, they are very limited without the proper tracking solutions.
 Each year, more and more goods are shipped around the globe via cold chain logistics.
 They're moving faster, more often, and in larger quantities.
 More importantly, there are more third party providers to choose from than ever before.
 That means expectations also grow higher each year.